Solstice, equinox, and seasons

 Eratosthenes, a Greek geographer (about 276 to 194 BCE), made a surprisingly accurate estimate of the Earth's circumference.

-Solstice is either of two times in a year, the Summer Solstice and the Winter Solstice.
-A solstice is when the sun is at its highest or lowest point in the sky at noon.
+Solstice happens two times a year, Summer Solstice and the Winter Solstice.
+A solstice is when the Sun is at its highest or lowest point in the sky at noon.
 Which makes the longest and shortest days (about June 22 and December 20).
-Caused by the Sun's motion being the longest or shortest path across the sky.
+Caused by the Sun's motion, being the longest or shortest path across the sky.

 The Tropic of Cancer is north of the Equator at 23.4372° latitude.
-It is the latitude where once a year the sun is directly overhead on the Summer Solstice.
+It is the latitude where once a year the sun is directly overhead: Summer Solstice.

 The Tropic of Capricorn is south of the Equator at -23.4372° latitude.
-It is the latitude where once a year the sun is directly overhead on the Winter Solstice.
+It is the latitude where once a year the sun is directly overhead: Winter Solstice.

 Equinox is the day (twice each year) when the sun crosses the celestial equator, when day and night are of equal length (about September 22 and March 20).